apollographql/apollo-ios/docs/source/api/ApolloCodegenLib/structs/ApolloSchemaDownloadConfiguration.md

 public let downloadTimeout: Double
 ```

-The maximum time to wait before indicating that the download timed out, in seconds.
+The maximum time (in seconds) to wait before indicating that the download timed out.
 Defaults to 30 seconds.

 ### `headers`